tomusdrw/grunt-sync/readme.md

 ## Changelog
+* 0.3.0 - Comparison using md5 hash of file contents or modification time
 * 0.2.4 - `failOnError` option
 * 0.2.3 - Fixed issue with files defined as array when using `updateAndDelete`.
 * 0.2.2 - Fixed issue with `updateAndDelete` when source patterns matches only files.